quote HEE facebook linkedin twitter bracketDetail search file-download keyboard-arrow-down keyboard-arrow-right close event-note

 • social workers.

-Mental health professionals who want to gain AC status via the portfolio route apply to one of four regional Department of Health and Social Care (DHSC) Approval Panels and provide a portfolio of evidence to the Approval Panel demonstrating that they meet the required competencies.
 Individuals applying for AC status via the portfolio route will have differing learning needs and development opportunities to enable them to evidence the required competencies.
 Some will be able to access support from their employer, relevant regional organisations or their professional bodies.
 Some Higher Education Institutions (HEIs) have developed academic courses, which are not mandatory, but do provide training that can sit alongside employer support to prepare an individual for applying for AC status.
-HEIs are expected to map their course content, learning objectives and assessments to the relevant AC competencies.
+HEIs are expected to map their course content, learning objectives and assessments to the national curriculum.

 Finally, the curriculum signposts to the wider system support needed, primarily from the trainee AC’s employer.
 The Guidance for seeking Approved Clinician status via the portfolio route (DHSC, October 2017) and Multi-Professional Approved/Responsible Clinicians Implementation Guide provide further important information.